LEEYJ1021/onboarding-conflation-bias/README.md

 32 nominal "new adopters" → 9 stacks with a usable pre-period → 7 within-customer switchers
 ```

 Diagnosing *why* this collapse happened is the actual contribution of this repository.
 The short version: a stable-observation-window filter, applied for the ordinary purpose of guaranteeing a clean panel, systematically **misclassifies new-customer onboarding as an existing-customer treatment-adoption event**.
 We name this **Onboarding Conflation Bias**, build a statistic (the **Born-Treated Ratio**) and a diagnostic procedure (the **Gap-Day Diagnostic**) to detect it, validate the mechanism with a closed-form Monte Carlo simulation, and show the bias reproduces at a statistically indistinguishable rate across four different campaign types on this platform (mean 81.3%, homogeneity test p > 0.14 for every gap-day threshold tested, both under an asymptotic chi-square test and a margin-fixed Monte Carlo exact test).
+A robustness appendix ([§23](#23-robustness-appendix-is-the-discrete-gap-day-threshold-defensible-and-how-confounding-robust-is-track-2)) further tests whether the discrete gap-day cutoff is defensible against a continuous latent-class alternative, and how much unobserved confounding the downstream Track 2 comparison can tolerate.

 The failed original question is not thrown away — it becomes the running example ("Track 1") that shows the protocol correctly isolates the small set of customers for whom within-customer causal inference is even possible, while the discarded majority ("Track 2") is repurposed into an honest, appropriately-hedged descriptive comparison.